ribru17/118cs-notes/README.md

 #### HTTP/3

 - **Goal:** Same as HTTP/2
-- Adds security, per-object error- and congestion-control (more pipelining) over UDP
+- Adds security, per-object error- and congestion-control (more pipe-lining) over UDP
   - More on this in the transport layer section

 ### Internet Application: E-mail